We’ve covered what Proof of Work and Proof of Stake is, but what is PaaS?

 PaaS vs IaaS vs SaaS

-PaaS within the blockchain industry is an up and coming feature.
-Blockchain platforms themselves are not structered in a PaaS way, however, the concept could provide projects with an opportunity to focus on the development of software alongside other services for customers.
+The use of PaaS technology, or Platform as a Service, within the blockchain industry is becoming increasingly popular.
+While blockchain platforms themselves are not typically structured in a PaaS way, the concept of BPaaS, or Blockchain Platform as a Service, offers businesses and enterprises the opportunity to focus on the development of software and other services for customers.